 The graph of a function, drawn in black, and a tangent line to that function, drawn in red.
 The slope of the tangent line is equal to the derivative of the function at the marked point.
 The derivative of a function at a chosen input value describes the best linear approximation of the function near that input value.
+In fact, the derivative at a point of a function of a single variable is the slope of the tangent line to the graph of the function at that point.
 The process of finding a derivative is called differentiation.
+The reverse process is called antidifferentiation.
 Differentiation and the derivative The simplest case, apart from the trivial case of a constant function, is when y is a linear function of x, meaning that the graph of y divided by x is a line. y + Δy = f(x + Δx) = m (x + Δx) + b = m x + m Δx + b = y + m Δx.
 It follows that Δy = m Δx.
 This gives an exact value for the slope of a line.
 Rate of change as a limit value Figure 1.
 Figure 2.
 Figure 3.
 Figure 4.